5 ways to stop your business from losing money

 5. Get the price right

-Overcharging for your products or services will drive customers away, while undercharging will drain profits.
+Overcharging for your products or services can drive customers away, while undercharging could drain profits.

-Pricing strategies range from setting prices based on cost to how much your competition charges.
-However, consider setting prices that align with the quality of your work.
-If you provide a better-quality product or service, you can afford to charge more than a cheaper, lower-quality competitor.
+Small businesses with good reputations may also consider setting prices that align with the quality of their work.
+If you provide a better-quality product or service, and you can communicate the value of that quality to your customer base, you may be able to charge more than a competitor.

 Subscribe to the Prospa Blog